carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 ## MetaSPAdes options

 The help that we just saw tells us how to run metaspades.py.
-We are going to use te most simple options, just specifying our forward paired end reads with `-1` and reverse paired end reads with `-2`, and the output directory where we want our results to be stored.
+We are going to use the most simple options, just specifying our forward paired end reads with `-1` and reverse paired end reads with `-2`, and the output directory where we want our results to be stored.
  ~~~
-cd ~/dc_workshop/data/trimmed_fastq
+$ cd ~/dc_workshop/data/trimmed_fastq
-mmetaspades.py -1 JC1A_R1.trim.fastq.gz -2 JC1A_R2.trim.fastq.gz -o ../../assembly_JC1A &
+$ metaspades.py -1 JC1A_R1.trim.fastq.gz -2 JC1A_R2.trim.fastq.gz -o ../../assembly_JC1A &
 ~~~
 {: .bash}